-Elivia Homes was acquired in May 2022 and has therefore had limited impact on the financial performance during the year.
-The business is forecast to deliver E78m revenue and £6.5m EBITDA for the year enoed 30 June 2023.
-Results from the first quarter of 2023 indicate the business is broadly performing in the with expectations.
+Elivia Hornes was acquired in May 2022 and has therefore had limited impact on the financial performance during the year.
+The business is forecast to deliver £78m revenue and £6.5m EBITDA for the year ended 30 June 2023.
+Results from the first quarter of 2023 indicate the business is broadly performing in line with expectations